§ 1-41 Consolidation; Separate Trials.

-Post-trial motions shall be made in writing, in conformity with the requirements of § 1-34, to the administrative law judge, except that after issuance of a report and recommendation in a case referred to OATH for such, motions, as well as comments on the report and recommendation to the extent that such comments are authorized by law, shall be addressed to the deciding authority.
+Post-trial motions must be made in writing, in conformity with the requirements of § 1-34, to the administrative law judge, except that after issuance of a report and recommendation in a case referred to OATH for such, motions, as well as comments on the report and recommendation to the extent that such comments are authorized by law, must be addressed to the deciding authority.

 Go Here for Annotation 1-52